How to Recover Files from a RAID Disk When NAS Buffalo TeraStation TS-RH2.0TGL/R5 Won’t Boot

 By implementing regular system monitoring and alerting for your NAS Buffalo TeraStation TS-RH2.0TGL/R5 devices, you can proactively detect and address potential issues, minimizing the risk of data loss and ensuring the integrity and availability of your data.

-Although NAS TeraStation TS-RH2.0TGL/R5 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS-RH2.0TGL/R5 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view